Stationary entanglement of a levitated oscillator with an optical field

 Entanglement is commonly quantified by the logarithmic negativity $E_{N}$, defined as $E_{N} = max\{0, -\log_2(\num)\}$~\cite{Vidal2002,Plenio2005}.
-At its maximum, we obtain $E_{N} = 0.10\pm0.03$, including both the statistical and the systematic uncertainty.
+At its maximum, we obtain $E_{N} = 0.12\pm0.04$, including both the statistical and the systematic uncertainty.

 Fig.~\ref{Fig3} also reports the values of $\num$ obtained by estimating $\matV$ from the full optomechanical model using all the fitted parameters, including the heating rates.
-The model reproduces the overall trend of the values extracted directly from the experimental covariance matrix, but consistently yields lower values of $\num$.
+The model reproduces the overall trend of the values extracted directly from the experimental covariance matrix, but consistently yields lower values of $\num$, with a minimum of $\num=0.884\pm0.011$ ($E_{N} = 0.177\pm0.019$).
 We attribute this discrepancy to slow fluctuations of the system parameters during the acquisition of the full time series, most notably of the relative phases $\phi_A$ and $\phi_B$, which are not fully captured by the stationary description.
 To mitigate these effects, the data analysis is restricted to time intervals over which the fitted parameters remain approximately constant.
-In practice, each independent estimate of the correlation matrix $\matCA$ — and hence of the covariance matrix $\matV$ and the symplectic eigenvalue $\num$ — is obtained by averaging over typically 2000 consecutive time windows of $10$\,ms. Residual parameter fluctuations during these 20 seconds segments nevertheless lead to an effective mixing of slightly different Gaussian states, which results in a reduction of the observable entanglement.
+In practice, each independent estimate of the correlation matrix $\matCA$ — and hence of the covariance matrix $\matV$ and the symplectic eigenvalue $\num$ — is obtained by averaging over typically 2000 consecutive time windows of $10$\,ms. Residual parameter fluctuations during this 20 s acquisition time nevertheless mix slightly different Gaussian states and reduce the observable entanglement.
 As a consequence, the entanglement actually present in the system is more faithfully captured by estimating $\matV$ through the optomechanical model evaluated with the fitted parameters, whereas the values of $\num$ directly inferred from the data should be regarded as a conservative estimate of the entanglement that can be effectively harnessed under the present level of system stability.

-We also notice that we have defined the optical mode using a rectangular spectral filter.
-Although convenient, this choice is not optimal.
-A suitably tailored spectral mode could maximize the fidelity between the optical and mechanical subsystems and thereby enhance the observable entanglement.
+We also note that the rectangular spectral filter used here is not optimal.
+Tailored mode shaping could increase the opto-mechanical fidelity and enhance the observable entanglement~\cite{Bowen2015}.